x97-epe/epkali/README.md

   - starter.sh: Image startup script

 ## Minimal Documentation
 Download the ZIP file with the VPN certificate and config-file give by the course.
 Uncompress file into a local directory not in same folder as this project (SECRETS_DIR).
 Take note of the OpenVPN config file name to be use.
+Create a text file (local_hosts) into SECRETS_DIR with the IP/HOSTNAME used for course VPN (file is appended to (etc/hosts of container)

 ### To build the image:
-Edit config/starter.sh by setting the required VPN config-file into parameters.
+Edit config/starter.sh by setting the required VPN config-file and extra hosts-file into parameters.
 Run:

 docker build -t <name>:<version_num> .

 ### To run the container:
-Start the container from image, Linux Kali in container will start and OpenVPN will connct to course VPN.
+Start the container from image, Linux Kali in container will start and OpenVPN will connect to course VPN.
 Please note: OpenVPN is the main service running into containr and logs will be printed on stdout.

 docker run --rm --cap-add=NET_ADMIN --device=/dev/net/tun -v <SECRET_DIR>:/secrets x97epe/epkali:<version_num>